 Over in the area between Summit and Victorville, typically around the Frost area in the high desert of Gary Hoover’s Santa Fe model railroad, there are a lot of Joshua trees.
 These are not commercially available for modelers, so they must be made from scratch.
 So, Gary had to come up with ways to create them.
 In this video with Allen Keller, he demonstrates how he does just that.
-He uses a sage bush, peppercorns, super glue, super glue accelerator, and some Hob-E-Tac, which is a tacky adhesive, and some Sweetwater Products field grass in a green and earth tone.
+He uses a sage bush, peppercorns, super glue, super glue accelerator, and some Hob-E-Tac, which is a tacky adhesive, and some Sweetwater Products field grass in green and earth tones.

 Gary Hoover started his layout in August of 2001 and did all the work on the layout himself.
-Allen Keller considers his progress since then to be a big accomplishment and wants to understand how he was able to do what he could.
+Allen Keller considers his progress since then to be a big accomplishment and wants to understand how he was able to do what he has.
 Being able to find the motivation to push through the less glamorous tasks allowed him to get on with doing the fun stuff on the layout.
 By working on one small scene at a time, he finds the motivation to push through the other tasks and not get stalled.
-For more Allen Keller videos, or tree making techniques, visit the Model Railroad Academy archives.
+For more Allen Keller videos, or tree-making techniques, visit the Model Railroad Academy archives.